 After Mylene hammers out the details of each new prototype, a Georges object really comes to life in the expert hands of her team of craftsmen.
 These thirty artisans set to work in the beautiful Chateau de Meritein.
 Whether they’re producing subtly scented candles, elegant stools, sweeping light fixtures or earthy linens, a thread of continuity runs through their work.
 Each piece is pure, distilled down to its most essential form, and crafted to feel as if it sprung from the earth naturally.

-The tableware is crafted from Orriule stoneware, while more complicated pieces are produced using ecological materials.
+The table is crafted from Orriule stoneware.
+While more complicated pieces are produced using ecological materials.
 The team honors the natural state of their materials, leaving them in their rawest form or treating them gently (hand-dyeing, polishing with steel wool to restore shine).

 Outsourcing is sacrilege at Georges.
-Mylene has ensured that everything is as local as possible and that everything that can be done in-house is done in the castle.
+Mylene ensures that everything is as local as possible.
+Everything that can be done in-house is done in the castle.
 Why look elsewhere when you can do it better and more beautifully at home?

-Once the team has created their paints and dyes from scratch, they begin preparing their fabrics for colouration.
+Once the team creates their paints and dyes from scratch, they prepare their fabrics for colouration.
 They carefully paint or dye the fabrics, leaving some in their unadulterated states, and then allow them to dry.
 After they’ve dried fully, the fabrics are ready for the next steps.

 Next comes cutting and gluing.
 Though they may sound simple, these techniques become deceptively precise when in the hands of Georges artisans.
-The team tackles each step meticulously, spreading out to ensure everything is done exactingly.
+The team tackles each step meticulously.
+They spread out to ensure everything is exact.
 Proper scissors and a good brush are key.